matt-auckland/uoa-karate-wiki/docs/yakusoku-kumite/index.md

 1. **Attack**: Migi Jodan Oi-Zuki

-   **Defense**: Migi Jodan Age-Uke (step forward into shiko-Dachi), Kinteki-Uchi, hook your front foot around your opponent's foot and throw (press your knee into their knee), Fumi Komi-Geri.
+   **Defense**: Migi Jodan Age-Uke (step forward into Shiko-Dachi), Kinteki-Uchi, hook your front foot around your opponent's foot and throw (press your knee into their knee), Fumi Komi-Geri.

    Note: the video shows an abridged version of this technique ^